 More Creative Ways To Save Rural Money On Your Homestead

-Creative Ways To Save Rural Money In 2017 And Beyond
+Creative Ways To Save Rural Money Now And Beyond!

-If you are a do-it-yourself homesteader, then you are looking for creative ways to save rural money and these ideas will help you get the most out of your homestead.
+If you are a DIY homesteader, then you are looking for creative ways to save rural money and these ideas will help you be productive.

 - Shop for clothing at thrift shops (especially for young kids).
 Look for gently worn or even new clothes for 1/10 the price of new (or less).